 Hey gang, Dr. Lell here.
-Today I want to talk about TMD or Temporomandibular Joint Disorder.
-Because it has many surprising symptoms and can often be the missing piece in someone’s care plan.
-When a chronic problem just isn’t getting better regardless of what I do, I usually check out the TMJ.
+Today I want to talk about TMJ or TMD or Temporomandibular Joint Disorder.
+It has many surprising symptoms and is often overlooked.
+When a chronic neck, face, or headache problem just isn’t getting better regardless of what I do, I usually check out the TMJ.
 You’ll see why in a minute.

 So, what are the symptoms of TMD?
 Well there are some pretty obvious ones…

 - Pain or stiffness when opening and closing your mouth